pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ## Initialization

+Add the SDK via Getting Started.
 Instantiate PubNub with a default Keyset.

+### Description

 Keyset resolution:
 - If provided, the keyset parameter is used.
 - Otherwise, the method uses the using parameter.
-- Otherwise, the method uses the default keyset.
+- Otherwise, the default keyset is used.
-- If no default keyset is defined, the method throws an error.
+- If no default keyset is defined, an error is thrown.

 ### Methods